 Most of these opportunities are not funded and will be voluntary (expenses will be paid where applicable); they will vary in duration and are relevant to clinical oncologists or clinical radiologists or both.
 RCR Clinical Fellows will work with a College Officer or other lead Fellow and one or more members of College staff who together will brief the RCR Clinical Fellow, provide guidance and offer feedback.
 The resulting work will be owned by the RCR but the RCR Clinical Fellow will be acknowledged and may quote from or use extracts from the outcome within conditions set by the RCR.

-An opportunity to gain experience in audit and quality improvement from the College as well as providing the College with extra support and assistance in speecific areas.
-More information is avaiable here.
-The closing date for applications is 9 January 2017.
+Clinical Radiology Audit and Quality Improvement Committee - An opportunity to gain experience in audit and quality improvement from the College as well as providing the College with extra support and assistance in specific areas.

 A summary of current and recently completed projects undertaken by RCR Clinical Fellows is shown below.